Colorado / West

 Image: South Boulder Creek (Colorado) / CC BY 3.0 / Jeffrey BeallFishability now: Boulder Creek fishability today

-Fishable now because the live gauge is rising, weather is usable, and no public alert is active.
+Cautious now because the live gauge is falling, weather is usable, and a public alert may affect the plan.

 Flow observed